Alan4247748/friendly-potato/docs/intro.md

 # Results

-The sales team saw a significant bump in leads generated.
+The sales team saw a significant bump in leads when combined with google ad campaigns within Beligium and Luxenbourg.

-But due to NDA reasons, I can't be specific.
+Sales Reps now had personalised websites for their sales tool kits.